KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 ~~~
 {: .language-r}

-==== Edited up to here ===

-One of the first things you should notice is that in the Environment window,
-you have the `variants` object, listed as 801 obs. (observations/rows)
-of 29 variables (columns).
-Double-clicking on the name of the object will open
+One of the first things you should notice is that in the Environment window, you have the `variants` object, listed as 801 obs. (observations/rows) of 29 variables (columns).
-a view of the data in a new tab.
+Double-clicking on the name of the object will open a view of the data in a new tab.

 <img src="../fig/rstudio_dataframeview.png" alt="rstudio data frame view" style="width: 1000px;"/>